jbperr/DWM_RE/index.md

 10. `00:2120	jr nz, _LABEL_2116_` - If the last result wasn't zero, repeat the loop again starting back at step 1.
 If it was zero, which means that all the bytes have been processed, then the program will go onto the next instruction and won't jump back to the beginning of the loop.

+My next step from here was to implement something quick and dirty in Python to simulate this whenever I want to.

 ## Monsters
 COMING SOON